pvlib/pvlib-python/docs/sphinx/source/user_guide/glossary.rst

         Diffuse horizontal irradiance

     dni
         Direct normal irradiance [Wm⁻²].
-Amount of radiation received per unit area by a surface perpendicular (normal) to the sun's rays that propagate in a straight line from the sun.
+Irradiance received per unit area by a surface perpendicular (normal) to the sun's rays that propagate in a straight line from the sun.

     dni_clear
         Clear sky direct normal irradiance